 Do I need to pay Social Security and Medicare Taxes?

-Generally speaking, all F-1 students on OPT are exempt from Social Secuity and Medicare taxes.
+Generally speaking, all F-1 students on OPT are exempt from Social Security and Medicare taxes.
 Please refer to the Internal Revenue Services' website for additional information.
-The US Immigration and Custom Enforcement also has a great website to guide employers.
-Here is a link from the Social Security Administration with information on taxing income from F-1 students:

 How long can I stay in the U.S. after my OPT expires?

 You can stay in the U.S. up to 60 days.
 This only applies to students who have completed OPT.
 Students on post-completion OPT who have accrued more than three months of unemployment are considered "out of status" and are not eligible for a grace period.